 Weekend passes had been cancelled, so I would miss Des’ wedding.

-You give some old bullets the internets, and what happens” – A bunch of unlikely and involuntary ‘soldiers’ reminisce . .
+You give some old bullets the internets, and what happens? – A bunch of unlikely and involuntary ‘soldiers’ turn to reminiscing . .

 Well, that brought back a flood of memories and led to this garbled line of correspondence from a whole bunch of ancient friends who I’m very worried about.
 I think they’re all going senile.
 Seems I’m about the last sane one amongst us!

 I wrote: Do you guys remember the Durban boys on the offisiers kursus back in ’79? – Derek Downey, Rheinie Fritsch and Paul (‘no KIDDING!?‘) Goupille?
 They all begged to be sent to Durban-On-Sea after the officers course, citing important sport events, tragic family happenings, weeping needy girlfriends, Springbok surfing training, etc. I, on the other hand, asked to go to the Angolan border in South West Africa.
 ‘Die Grens’.

 Well, all three of them were sent to Die Grens and I went to Durbs.
 To Natal Command, the famous ‘Hotel Command’ headquarters right on the beach on Marine Parade with the waves of the warm blue Indian Ocean lapping gently at the feet of the soldier on guard at the front gate.
 Who saluted me when I arrived!
 I was so astonished I missed the salute back.
 I forgot I was now a Loo-Attendant, no longer a Kakhuis Offisier (KO).

 Inside, I was shown to my quarters and told to put my shoes outside the door – of my own private room!
 No more bunking with you smelly lot.